Pro bono and law students: what's in it for me?

 That's a satisfaction which, from personal experience, I can thoroughly recommend.

-Nick Johnson is director of the Nottingham Law School Legal Advice Centre.
+Nick Johnson is formerly the director of the Nottingham Law School Legal Advice Centre.